-2. Executive Summary
+1. Executive Summary

-This Consultation Paper proposes draft ITS in accordance with Article 354(1) of the draft CRR relating to the identification of closely correlated currencies for the purposes of calculating the capital requirements for foreign-exchange risk according to the standardised rules.
+These draft Implementing Technical Standards ('ITS') identify, in accordance with Article 354(1) of the Regulation (EU) No 575/2013 (the Capital Requirement Regulation, 'CRR'), a list of closely correlated currencies for the purposes of calculating the capital requirements for foreign-exchange risk according to the standardised rules.
 Positions in closely correlated currencies are subject to a 4% (instead of 8%) capital charge.

-A pair of currencies is closely correlated if the probability that over a ten-day period the change in the value of an equal and opposite position in the respective currencies comes to 4% or less of the matched position is (i) at least 99%, when an observation period of three years is used and (ii) 95% when an observation period of five years is used.
+A pair of currencies is closely correlated if the probability that over a 10-day period the change in the value of an equal and opposite position in the respective currencies comes to 4% or less of the matched position is (i) at least 99%, when an observation period of three years is used and (ii) 95% when an observation period of five years is used.

-In order to assess the above criteria with a confidence level of 99% the EBA is proposing to scale down the ten-day requirement to a one day loss.
-This would require dividing the maximum currency movement of 4% by the square root of 10, which results in 1.265%.
+In order to assess the above criteria with a confidence level of 99% the 10-day requirement is scaled down to a one day loss.
+This requires the maximum currency movement of 4% to be divided by the square root of 10, which results in 1.265%.

-The EBA is proposing to update the list of closely correlated currencies yearly.
-This regular review will allow the incorporation of any additional relevant currencies as well as the latest available market data to the assessment.
-In addition to this regular update, the ITS includes the possibility for an exceptional, urgent, update aimed at eliminating a currency pair from the list of closely correlated currencies when market developments require such a review.
+The list of closely correlated currencies will be updated yearly.
+This regular review will allow any additional relevant currencies as well as the latest available market data to be incorporated in the assessment.
+In addition to this regular update, these draft ITS include the possibility of an exceptional, urgent, update to eliminate a currency pair from the list of closely correlated currencies when market developments require such a review.